Materials-Consortia/OPTIMADE/optimade.rst

   Implementation note: the functionality of this field overlaps to some degree with features provided by the HTTP error :http-error:`429 Too Many Requests` and the `Retry-After HTTP header <https://tools.ietf.org/html/rfc7231.html#section-7.1.3>`__.
 Implementations are suggested to provide consistent handling of request overload through both mechanisms.

+  - **database**: a dictionary describing the specific database accessible at this OPTIMADE API.
+    If provided, the dictionary fields SHOULD match those provided in the corresponding links entry for the database in the provider's index meta-database, outlined in `Links Endpoint JSON Response Schema`_.
+    The dictionary can contain the OPTIONAL fields:

+    - **id**: the identifier of this database within those served by this provider, i.e., the ID under which this database is served in this provider's index meta-database.
+    - **name**: a human-readable name for the database, e.g., for use in clients.
+    - **version**: a string describing the version of the database.
+    - **description**: a human-readable description of the database, e.g., for use in clients.
+    - **homepage**: a `JSON API link <http://jsonapi.org/format/1.0/#document-links>`__, pointing to a homepage for the particular database.
+    - **maintainer**: a dictionary providing details about the maintainer of the database, which MUST contain the single field:

+      - **email** with the maintainer's email address.

   - **implementation**: a dictionary describing the server implementation, containing the OPTIONAL fields:

     - **name**: name of the implementation.